https://hgic.clemson.edu/

 (The John C. Stalker Institute of Food and Nutrition is a partnership of the Massachusetts Department of Education, Nutrition Programs and Food Services, and Framingham State College.)

 Beverages: Soft drink sales in schools are a growing concern.
 A regular 20-ounce soft drink contains “empty calories” and no nutrients.
-It has as much sugar as three average sized milk chocolate bars (1.55 ounces each) or 2½ cups of ice cream.
+It has as much sugar as three average-sized milk chocolate bars (1.55 ounces each) or 2½ cups of ice cream.

-Kids are drinking more soft drinks, which is considered one of the key factors in the increase of childhood obesity.
+Kids are drinking more soft drinks, which is considered one of the key factors in the increase in childhood obesity.
 Teens drink twice as much soda as milk, and teen boys drink an average of three cans of soda a day.

 Consider handling soft drink sales this way: